June 2, 2021

 Alice in Chains – Jar of Flies (1994, Grunge)

-While everybody and their mother has heard of Nirvana, grunge had lots of other notable bands as well, Alice in Chains being one of the best.
+While everybody and their mom has heard of Nirvana, grunge had lots of other notable bands as well, Alice in Chains being one of the best.
 While they are known for their heavy and doomy guitar riffs and their expressive vocalist, their best album is arguably this short acoustic release.
 The power takes a backseat to the somberness, but the emotion displayed hits as hard as ever.
 Recommended to grunge fans or people who love acoustic rock.

 February 24, 2021